 We know—you’ve heard it.
 But while “this one seems obvious,” Bock writes, “…it happens again and again.
 A 2013 CareerBuilder survey found that 58% of resumes have typos.”

 Have someone else read your resume—often, other people can more easily spot errors because they haven’t been staring at the page for hours.
-If that’s really not possible, use Muse editor-in-chief Adrian Granzella Larssen’s tips for proofreading your own resume: “It’s helpful to temporarily change the font, or to read your resume from the bottom up—your eyes get used to reading a page one way and can often catch new errors when you mix the format up.”
+If that’s really not possible, use Muse Editor-at-Large Adrian Granzella Larssen’s tips for proofreading your own resume: “It’s helpful to temporarily change the font, or to read your resume from the bottom up—your eyes get used to reading a page one way and can often catch new errors when you mix the format up.”

 Finally, once you’ve reviewed it, stop making those final tiny changes.
 “People who tweak their resumes the most carefully can be especially vulnerable to this kind of error,” explains Bock, “because they often result from going back again and again to fine tune your resume just one last time.
 And in doing so, a subject and verb suddenly don’t match up, or a period is left in the wrong place, or a set of dates gets knocked out of alignment.”